joelparkerhenderson/startup-superset/README.md

 * Investors' comments on metrics
 * Startup Metrics by Andressen Horowitz
 * Pitch deck template by SixArm.com
-* Startup advice
-* Steve Blank startup advice
-* Do things that don't scale - by Paul Graham - excerpts
 * The Pocket Guide of Essential YC Advice
 * The Top 20 Reasons Startups Fail
 * Startup lessons